zextras/tech-doc/source/carbonio/_management/backup.rst

 .. code:: console

-   zxsuite backup retrieveMetadataFromArchive S3 *destination*
+   # carbonio backup retrieveMetadataFromArchive S3 *destination*

-See documentation of `zxsuite backup retrieveMetadataFromArchive S3 <zxsuite_backup_retrieveMetadataFromArchive_S3>` for more information.
+See documentation of `carbonio backup retrieveMetadataFromArchive S3` for more information.

 .. _external_storages: